Safwanny/Hand-Tremor-Filtering/README.md

 # Tiny constant-velocity Kalman (tune noise terms later if you like)
 python -m scripts.run_canvas --filter kalman

-# tip for kalman: For slow deliberate motion, try --fc 3.
-For faster strokes, try --fc 6–8.
 ```

 ### 3. How to use the UI